TimWSpence/byoes/README.md

 each other.
 Each chapter has its own git branch.
 The goal of that chapter will be described in the corresponding `README.md`.
 If you get stuck then you can consult `hints.md` for some guidance.
 If you're really stuck then you can look at the source code, which is a possible solution for that chapter.
+At least for the most difficult chapters, this should be accompanied by a `solution.md` discussing some of the more subtle aspects of the provided solution.

 The task description in the README is left deliberately open-ended to encourage you to explore possible solutions but the provided solutions will be similar to